 If you're in an urban or suburban setting, you may need to consider both security and aesthetics as well as local building codes, zoning ordinances, or HOA (homeowner's association) restrictions.
 Some neighborhood associations create their own CC&Rs (covenants, conditions, and restrictions) that you agreed to follow when you moved in.
 These CC&Rs often are more restrictive than the overall community's building codes and zoning ordinances, but you have no choice but to comply with them.
 Restrictions regarding chickens and other livestock can be particularly rigid, so make sure to check first to avoid later disappointment.

 If you have laying hens, they will need:

 - Nest boxes.
-One nest box or one square foot of community nesting space per 4-5 hens.
-Make nest boxes at least 2 feet off the ground and about 1-foot square.
-Milk crates or plastic tubs lined with shavings or straw make fine nest boxes; just attach them to a shelf or to the wall directly.
+Plant for one nest box or one square foot of community nesting space for each four to five hens.
+You might think this is being stingy when it comes to nest boxes, but with too many nests, hens can be "broody" and sit constantly on the nest in an effort to hatch eggs.
+Position the nest boxes at least two feet off the ground and construct them about one foot square.
+Milk crates or plastic tubs lined with shavings or straw make fine nest boxes; just attach them to a shelf or directly to the wall.

 - Roosts.
 Most laying chickens like to roost.
-A good rule of thumb is 6-10 inches of roosting space per bird.
-Roosts should be at least 2 feet off the ground.
-Roosts can be as simple as a ladder fastened to the wall at an angle, or twigs attached to the walls of the coop.
+A good rule of thumb is six to 10 inches of roosting space per bird.
+Roosts should be at least two feet off the ground.
+Roosts can be as simple as a ladder fastened to the wall at an angle, or sturdy twigs attached to the walls of the coop.

 You'll also need to make sure your coop has: